Children’s Mental Health Week

 Region(s): All of UK

 Children’s Mental Health Week provides an opportunity to shine a spotlight on the importance of young people’s mental wellbeing.
-In 2024 Children’s Mental Health Week will run from 5th – 11th February.
-Further details to be announced.
+Children’s Mental Health Week 2025 will run from 3rd-9th February and will focus on the importance of self-awareness with a theme of Know Yourself, Grow Yourself.

 The Children’s Mental Health Week website provides access to a range of supporting resources for primary and secondary schools, including: